 Mortgage overpayments can give you flexibility with your account.
 For example, if you make regular overpayments you could repay your mortgage at an earlier date (reducing your term) or you can reduce the burden of your mortgage in the future by choosing to pay more now and then making lower monthly payments later on.
 This can be useful if you know your income is likely to go down in the future, perhaps when one person takes a work break to have children for example.

 Overpayments can give you options.
-For example, with some lenders you may be able to borrow the money back or have a payment holiday when your situation changes.
+For example, with some mortgages you may be able to borrow the money back or have a payment holiday when your situation changes.

 Keep within your overpayment allowance